mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 employed by the state and subcontracted to SMH so it has little control over their compensation or rights, which are being alarmingly eroded.
-The ruling dictatorship has been struggling with increasingly more militant workers’ rights movements, some of which have developed into domestic terrorist groups.
+The ruling dictatorship has been struggling with increasingly more militant workers' rights movements, some of which have developed into domestic terrorist groups.
 To counter this the intransigent leader, First Minister Leopert Anttisaari, is pushing an ever more hard-line stance in dealing with the dissidents.
 This is exemplified by the construction of a